fizzle77/JAFDTC/doc/README.md

 into a DCS model at the start of a flight.

 This document covers the basic usage of the tool and describes general concepts applicable to all supported airframes.
-After reading through this overview, you may consult the airframe-specific documentation,
+After reading through this overview, look over the airframe-specific documentation

 * [A-10C Warthog](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Airframe_A10C.md)
 * [F-16C Viper](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Airframe_F16C.md)

 for additional details on JAFDTC's capabilities and operation on a specific airframe.

-## Preliminaries
+# Preliminaries

 JAFDTC allows you to manage multiple avionics *Configurations*.
 In JAFDTC, a *Configuration* is composed of individual *System Configurations*, or *Systems*, that correspond to systems in